 Despite being de-powered after defeating the Chaos King and winning the Chaos War, Hercules remained true to his character and was determined to be a what he had always been; a hero.
 Powerless but now armed with Ares' cache of mystical weapons, he came to Brooklyn and met a man who owns a Greek bar.
 Earning a job as a bouncer and a place to stay, he put the entire borough under his protection from two warring factions the Warhawks lead by Kyknos the son of Ares and the Kingpin, Wilson Fisk.
 Herc then confronted a group of inmates who escaped from the Raft after the events of Fear Itself only to discover the re-emergence of Hecate the Mistress of Terror and Witchcraft which only complicated things more as the populous was overwhelmed with rage and Herc was caught in the middle.
 Realizing that being mortal puts him in a disadvantage, Hercules hardened his resolve and pressed on but was surprised when he noticed the entire city had been engulfed by a thick forest.

 Hercules is the Olympian God of Strength and as such his principal power is incredibly vast superhuman strength.
 The Lion of Olympus is the strongest Olympian God as well as one of the strongest beings in the Marvel Universe (Earth-616).
 Hercules' strength is extremely far beyond the "Superhuman: Class 100" level and enables him to lift far, far over 100 tons with absolute ease.
 He has demonstrated his legendary strength many times over in the performance of several highly impressive, nigh-impossible, heroic deeds and feats of strength.
 These feats include: lifting and tossing Marvel's 60,000 ton version of Godzilla, holding Manhattan Island together using gigantic steel chains, supporting Greenwich Village over his head for an extended period of time, lifting and hurling a giant Sequoia tree, lifting and carrying a starship, drop-kicking a bulldozer, stopping cold a power-punch from the Sentry in the palm of his hand and forcing the Thing to submit in a wrestling match.
-It was during ancient times (while performing his eleventh labor), however, that Hercules accomplished what is perhaps his greatest and most impressive strength-feat when he took the inconceivably enormous weight of the heavens from the Titan Atlas and held it overhead for three straight hours before tricking Atlas into resuming the burden.
+It was during ancient times (while performing his eleventh labor), however, that Hercules accomplished what is perhaps his greatest and most impressive strength-feat when he took the weight of the heavens from the Titan Atlas and held it overhead for three straight hours before tricking Atlas into resuming the burden.
+This is arguably one the strongest strength feats in all of comics since the weight of "the heavens" is considered immeasurable and incalculable.
 Time and again the strength of Hercules has proven to be completely beyond measure - having no known limits - and at the very least rivals that the incredible Hulk and the mighty Thor (In one fight Thor was unable to break Hercules' grip because of his superior strength).
 The superhuman strength of Hercules is prevalent throughout his entire body, including his lower body.
 His highly developed leg muscles enable him to make a standing vertical leap of at least 100 feet in Earth's gravity.
 Hercules has cleanly severed, at the base of the trunk, an extremely large, full-grown tree with a single kick and and has effortlessly kicked over an entire tractor-trailer fully loaded with freshly cut logs.

 Controversy over Pulling Manhattan Island